Grimtin10/Rainbow/Compilation/Rain/Documentation/RAIN1.md

 ```

 ### Static Class Methods
-Unlike other languages that support OOP; Rain only
+Unlike other languages that support OOP; Rain supports static
-supports static methods within classes.
-Mainly because
+methods only within classes.
+This is mainly because
 not everything within Rain is a class.
 But upon usage
-of static classes, you will realize they behave in a
+of static methods, you will realize they behave in a
 different way than other class methods.
 Static methods
 are available from classes that have not been instanciated.
 They are also not available from instanciated objects.